appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 :::info

-If you have enough RAM and a recent CPU, performance of appcircle server can be limited by hard drive seek times.
+If you have enough RAM and a recent CPU, performance of Appcircle server can be limited by hard drive seek times.
 So, having a fast drive like a solid state drive (SSD) improves runtime.

 :::